Forensic GenealogyGenealogical research, analysis, and reporting in cases with legal implications.

 We have thousands of combined professional research hours, all of which are billed hourly, never on a contingent basis.
 Our cases have involved research throughout the United States as well as in Belgium, the Czech Republic, Germany, Hungary, Ireland, Italy, Serbia, Slovakia, Switzerland, and more.
 Our reports and affidavits have been accepted in New York, Vermont, and Massachusetts courts for a decade.
 Here are just a few sample cases we have solved:

-- Found forty-nine nieces and nephews of a WWII soldier, for just one of more than 100 completed military repatriation cases
+- Found forty-nine nieces and nephews of a WWII soldier, for just one of hundreds of completed military repatriation cases

 - Reviewed research and identified missing information in a case that was completed by an heir search firm, in regard to a Massachusetts decedent with heirs in Germany